Assessor Interview Questions

 Explanation: This is another operational question which is asking you about a specific process you perform in this occupation.
 When providing answers to operational questions, you can anticipate that the interviewer will ask a follow-up question to explore the topic further.

-Example: “When a property owner disputes their assessment and asks for a reduction in the value of their property, the first thing I do is acknowledge their requests and seek to understand why they are pursuing this.
+Example: “When a property owner disputes their assessment and asks for a reduction in the value of their property, the first thing I do is acknowledge their request and seek to understand why they are pursuing this.
 I then review their assessment, noting when it was performed, the value of comparable properties in the area, and any changes which may have occurred since the original assessment.
 If a reduction is warranted, I ask the property owner for the required information and correct the assessment.
 If there is no reason to provide a reduction, I communicate this to the property owner and explain the rationale behind my decision.”

 Question: How do the specific demographics of a neighborhood affect the value of a property within the area?